Hayop Ka!: Plot

 In Manila, Nimfa Dimaano visits Manghuhula, an octopus fortune teller who predicts that Nimfa will fall in love with two men at the same time and have wild sex in the future.
 Nimfa works as a perfume saleswoman at a mall department store, and cohabits with a mongrel named Roger Europeo, a janitor.
 That night, Nimfa and Roger eat stew at a kiosk that they frequently visit.
 Roger casually proposes marriage to Nimfa and she declines, noting their lack of money.
-He suggests that Nimfa, who pays for their rent, stop paying for her sister Linda's school tuition, but she refuses, saying that she does not want her sister to be a dropout like she was.
+He suggests that Nimfa, who frequently pays for their rent, stop paying for her sister Linda's school tuition, but she refuses, saying that she does not want her sister to be a dropout like she was.

-While at work one day, Nimfa is approached by Iñigo Villanueva, a wealthy high-profile entrepreneur dog but also a secret sex addict.
+While at work one day, Nimfa is approached by Iñigo Villanueva, a wealthy, high-profile entrepreneur dog but also a secret sex addict.
 Nimfa helps Iñigo pick out a luxury perfume as a birthday gift for his mother.
-Iñigo asks Nimfa out, and gives her his business card.
+Iñigo asks Nimfa out and gives her his business card.
 After work, Nimfa finds herself irritated by Roger and rejects his sexual advances.
 At Iñigo's mother's birthday dinner, Iñigo unwraps the present to find a cheap cologne.
 Iñigo finds Nimfa on social media and messages her about the mistake while she's in bed with Roger.
 They arrange to meet and have the cologne returned, and Iñigo drives Nimfa home.

 For their anniversary, Roger takes Nimfa to the stew kiosk.
 Nimfa ignores her meal, instead texting flirtatiously with Iñigo; Roger becomes suspicious.
 Later, Iñigo visits Nimfa at her job to pick up the correct perfume, accompanied by a poodle named Marie.
 Iñigo senses Nimfa's jealousy and discovers he is in love with both women.
 Despite this, he texts Nimfa again that night, telling her that Marie is just a friend, and invites her to go on a trip with him the next day.
 After Iñigo ends the call, he joins Marie for champagne in his hot tub.

 The next day, Iñigo brings Nimfa to a lavish seaside property in Batangas, wanting her to be his secretary for the day.
 Nimfa is enticed by Iñigo.
 When he insists that she spend the night, she calls her friend, a rabbit named Jhermelyn, and asks her to tell Roger that she is staying with her that night.
 After dinner, Nimfa walks in on a shrine to Iñigo's most recent girlfriend, Irene, who dumped him after he had an affair with Marie.
 Nimfa starts to reconsider her feelings towards Iñigo, but after she walks in on him while he's showering, the two become aroused and end up having sex.